 In addition, although some differences can be identified between the Paris and the Oxford traditions, sophismata are important as oral exercises (disputations) in a student’s training in philosophy, especially in the first years of universitary education in the Faculty of Arts.
 Nevertheless, it is clear that, while Heytesbury’s Rules for Solving Sophismata is written for undergraduate students — at Oxford ‘sophista’ was the official name given to students who had disputed “on sophismata” (“de sophismatibus”) for about two years — this is probably not the case for his Sophismata, in which the discussions are much more complicated.

-It is no exaggeration to say that sophismata in the Faculty of Arts were as important as biblical exegesis in the Faculty of Theology.
+It is no exaggeration to say that the study of sophismata in the Faculty of Arts was as important as biblical exegesis in the Faculty of Theology.

 Even if there are technical distinctions among these types of treatises, all of them play the same roles mentioned above: they provide students with logical skills that can be applied to any subject whatsoever.

 The medieval sophismata-literature is a vast and complex area of research.
 Many questions are still unsolved, especially about its historical origins and development.
 It is of importance for people interested in medieval logic, grammar, and physics, but also for those interested in the history of universities.